hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/advertisement/facebook/facebook_fields.md

 * **Specific Error Match:** The `match` argument in `pytest.raises` helps to ensure a specific type of error (ValueError) and a specific message is raised.
 This is crucial for diagnosing failures accurately.

-This revised solution provides a more robust and comprehensive test suite for the `FacebookFields` class, addressing various potential issues and demonstrating good testing practices.
+This revised solution provides a more robust and comprehensive test suite for the `FacebookFields` class, addressing various potential issues and demonStarting good testing practices.
 Remember to adapt the `mock_data` content within the fixtures to the specific structure of your `facebook_feilds.json` file if needed.
 Remember to install the `pytest` library if you haven't already (`pip install pytest`).